Blockstream/satellite/README.md

 continuously.
 You have two options now:

 1. Continue running in GUI mode, namely the above `blocksat-rx-gui` application.
-2. Run the lighter non-GUI receiver application, that is `blocksat-rx`.
+2. Run the lightweight non-GUI receiver application, named `blocksat-rx`.

+> If running on [Raspberry Pi](#installation-on-raspberry-pi), we recommend
+> using the non-GUI `blocksat-rx` application.

 Once the receiver is up and running, you can run the Bitcoin FIBRE application receiving data via the Blockstream Satellite Network.